algizzz/iot-sensor-logger/README.md

 This script will:

 1. Read the configuration from the `.env` file.
-2. Check for dependencies like Docker and Docker Compose.
+2.  **Validate and install (if necessary) Docker and Docker Compose.**
-3. Set up the necessary directories and permissions.
+3. Set up the necessary directories and permissions, **including backing up existing Mosquitto configurations and setting correct permissions for Grafana data.**
 4. Configure the firewall (if UFW is enabled).
-5. Build and start all the services using `docker-compose up`.
+5. Build and start all the services using `docker compose up`.
-6. Configure the MQTT users and passwords.
+6. Configure the MQTT users and passwords **for both Telegraf and sensor devices.**

 ### Accessing Services